UncleSisu/sisu-static-site-template-builder/README.md

 Run the following commands in terminal/console as needed.
 Read comments in `gulpfile.js` for more details.

+* Run `gulp stage` to combine HTML partials, convert SASS to CSS, and copy everything into the 'stage' directory
-* `gulp watch` watch files in 'dev' directory and compile them into 'staging' if they change
+* Run `gulp watch` to run `gulp stage` then watch files in the 'dev' directory for changes and compile or move them into 'staging' as needed
-* `gulp` or `gulp build` to compile, combine, and minify code into 'production' directory for distribution.
+* Run `gulp` or `gulp build` to compile, combine, and minify code into 'production' directory for distribution.

 ## Directory Structure